vasylenko/devdosvid.blog/content/posts/2022/golden-image-factory-with-hcp-packer/index.md

 {{< figure src="packer-template-example.png" caption="HCP Packer registry usage in a Packer template" width="800">}}

 ## Using Channels
-Although Iterations have unique identifiers, giving some good ones a name would be more convenient.
+Although all Iterations have unique identifiers, giving a familiar name to some of them would be more convenient.

 **Channel** is a way to assign a specific Iteration to a friendly name that you can use later:
 - in other Packer templates, if you want to use your custom image as the base for other images